codewithKarthika/WeatherClient/README.md

 3. Add org.json library to your project (required for JSON parsing)
 4. Run the program

-✅ Make sure to replace the API key in the code with your own from https://openweathermap.org/api
+Make sure to replace the API key in the code with your own from https://openweathermap.org/api

-Created by Kar
+Created by Karthika C